UndefeatedSunny/VLSI-Interview-Questions/Github Campus Experts Questions.md

 Before we begin - tell us a bit about yourself.

 - What's your name?
+  My name is Sunny Chaudhary.
 - Where and what do you study?
+  I study Electronics and Communication Engineering at KIET Group of Institutions, Ghaziabad.
 - What are your hobbies?
+  My hobbies include studying Novels, Coding, Gaming and Racing.
 - What's your story?
 Why are you interested in building communities?
+  My story is one of LOST OPPORTUNITIES.
+I Studied from the school where no one aware of Coding and their future scope.
+The community that I grew up in only ever attained certain educations.
+For example, I wanted to learn how to code in middle school/junior high through high school, but we never had those opportunities available to us that we could use as our motivation to learn new skills.
+I want to build a community not so much for other students around my age (college), as much as I would like to create a community for those kids who are as old as I was when I first wanted to code with specific targets on those kids who can't afford any opportunities.

 ## Community Definition